Linda Davidson: Media career

 Davidson developed an interest in writing and worked as a TV sit-com writer, director and voiceover actress.
 Some of her stories were published and she had several scripts for film and television optioned, but ultimately the projects did not go ahead.

 Her interest in writing and the internet signified the next stage of her career.
 She wrote for BBC Online, making contributions to Tomorrow's World and Good Homes online.
 In the mid 90s she was in charge of all the BBC's drama websites, including the EastEnders website.
 She also worked as the editor of E4 Interactive in the 2000s.

 Personal life

-Davidson, daughter of Alan Davidson, emigrated from Canada to Southport, Lancashire, England as a child.
+Davidson emigrated from Canada to Southport, Lancashire, England as a child.
 She now resides in London.
 During the 1980s, she dated Nejdet Salih/Adamson, her co-star on EastEnders who played Ali Osman.
 She now has a partner with whom she has a son.